-To improve your proficiency in changing adjectives into adverbs, you can practise your skills with online quizzes.
+To improve your proficiency in changing adjectives into adverbs, you can practice your skills with online quizzes.

 Non native and native speakers alike confuse some words' root spelling with how to write it as an adverb.

-As you practise English, you should recognize these words as improperly spelled (the correct spelling is in parentheses):
+As you practice English, you should recognize these words as improperly spelled (the correct spelling is in parentheses):

 disposable (a reversal of the mistake, often written disposible)